connectrpc/connectrpc.com/docs/node/server-plugins.md

   connectNodeAdapter({
     // Validation via Protovalidate is almost always recommended
     interceptors: [createValidateInterceptor()],
-    // responds with 404 for other requests routes
+    // The connectNodeAdapter responds with 404 to requests that don't match a route routes
   })
 ).listen(8080);